Rainbow color sorting starts with these bears.

-I believe it took a total of 2 minutes, and a fresh pack of markers to set up. (thank you back to school sales for helping make this happen)
+I believe it took a total of 2 minutes to set up, and all I needed was a fresh pack of markers.

 And these bears are the BEST.